Assured Pathway entry to Medicine and Dentistry for domestic applicants

 Specified schools are invited to participate in this program.
 You are eligible for consideration as a Broadway Assured Pathway applicant if you have undertaken your entire Year 12 studies, including WACE, at a UWA Broadway school.

 Applicants who identify as an Australian Aboriginal or Torres Strait Islander and are accepted as such by the community in which they live, or have lived are eligible for consideration as an Indigenous Assured Pathway applicant.
 Applicants must provide a person or organisation who can verify their Aboriginal or Torres Strait Islander status.
-Contact the Faculty Admissions team or the School of Indigenous Studies for information regarding this pathway.
+Contact the Specialist Admissions team or the School of Indigenous Studies for information regarding this pathway.

 - UCAT ANZ – University Clinical Aptitude Test